- We advise you exercise normal safety precautions in China. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Rabies: Health authorities report a high number of animal and human rabies cases annually in China.
 You should be cautious in all contact with both wild and domestic animals in China.

-Malaria: The risk of malaria is heightened in rural areas of the country, particularly in the provinces of Hainan, Yunnan, Fujian, Guangdong, Guangxi, Guizhou, Sichuan, Tibet (Zanbo Valley areas only), Anhui, Hubei, Hunan, Jiangsu, Jiangxi and Shandong.
+Malaria and Dengue Fever: The risk of malaria is heightened in rural areas of the country, particularly in the provinces of Hainan, Yunnan, Fujian, Guangdong, Guangxi, Guizhou, Sichuan, Tibet (Zanbo Valley areas only), Anhui, Hubei, Hunan, Jiangsu, Jiangxi and Shandong.
 The risk of malaria increases during warm weather.
+In Guangdong, and Guangzhou in particular, there has been a sharp rise in cases of dengue.
+The risk of contracting dengue rises during the wet season.
 We encourage you to see your doctor about vaccinations before travelling; take prophylaxis against malaria and other mosquito-borne diseases where necessary; ensure your accommodation is mosquito proof; and take measures to avoid insect bites, including using an insect repellent at all times and wearing long, loose fitting, light coloured clothing.